WorkhorsyTest/unrar.js/README.md

 ```

 # FIXME:
+* Change to be a module, rather than emscripten main loop
+* extract one file at a time

 * Make a simple library for passing data between C++ and JS
 * Remove vector, string to make wasm smaller
 * Replace progress printing to console with callbacks